Mark Brooke-Cowden

 Mark Brooke-Cowden (born 12 June 1963) is a New Zealand former rugby union and rugby league footballer.
 In rugby union he played as a flanker.
 In rugby union, he won 3 caps for the All Blacks between 1986 and 1987 and was a member of the victorious New Zealand squad at the 1987 Rugby World Cup.
 He then switched to rugby league, and played professionally in England.

 Playing career

 County Cup Final appearances

-Mark Brooke-Cowden played right-, i.e. number 12, (replaced by interchange/substitute Paul Medley) in Leeds' 33–12 victory over Castleford in the 1988 Yorkshire County Cup Final during the 1988–89 season at Elland Road, Leeds on Sunday 16 October 1988.
+Mark Brooke-Cowden played right- (replaced by substitute Paul Medley) in Leeds' 33–12 victory over Castleford in the 1988 Yorkshire Cup Final during the 1988–89 season at Elland Road, Leeds on Sunday 16 October 1988.